—

 import rizer.misc.units as u

-from rizer.misc.plt_utils import set_mpl_style
+from rizer.misc.plt_utils import get_text, set_mpl_style

 set_mpl_style(nb_columns=1)